PaperPrototype/Course-Guidebook/First Principles/english.md

 # How to find first principles and what is a first principle?
 (TODO improve, more pragmatic, more useful, more CORRECT)

 A note: Most of this is a guess so this document needs corrected by someone who actaully knows what first principles reasoning is.
+This document needs significantly improved and re-written

 If I say "man is mortal" then if you ask "Why is man mortal?" you get "Because men die".
 Then ask "Why do men die?" and so on and so forth until you reach a statement that you can't answer the why to "Because we age" and if you ask why to that you get "Because things that age die" and then ask "why do things that age die" and so on and so forth.
 The final answer that would eventualy be something so fundamental that "why" cannot be asked, and that answer would be a first principle.

+EDIT:
+by always asking WHY, we can eventually find a first principle aka a funcdamental concept, that relies on no other concept for its existence

 # Layout